chryoung/beancount_importer/README.md

 - [ ] Generate payee to account map based on beancount file
 - [ ] Prevent duplicate transaction
 - [ ] i18n
+- [ ] Select by date range
+- [ ] Separate from account and to account dialog

 ## Thanks